ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/soil/soil_carbon.md

 ### Microbial turnover

-The rate at which microbial biomass is lost to both cell death and protein degradation ($d$) is temperature dependant (the modelling of this temperature dependence is described [here](./environmental_links.md#microbial-response-to-temperature)).
-All of this loss gets added to the necromass pool.
+The rate at which microbial biomass is lost to both cell death and protein degradation ($d$) is temperature dependent (the modelling of this temperature dependence is described [here](./environmental_links.md#microbial-response-to-temperature)).
+All of this losses get added to the necromass pool.
 The breakdown of this necromass pool to form {term}`LMWC` is modelled using linear kinetics as

 $$D_n = k_d * N,$$